xShirase/hotbot/README.md

 - **Command usage**
 `rps colleague rock`

 This will send a challenge to @colleague. he will obviously not see your move until he's played. you can type other commands in between your challenge and the reply.
+You can also configure on which method to reply, to allow for more intricate commands and interactions.

 ### More advanced stuff, querying components from Modules
 See : [DB example](https://github.com/xShirase/hotbot/blob/master/docs/DB-Example.md)